einfoengine/JS-Play/README.md

 # Outline:
 Hey, JS is mostly all about playing with events and objects.
 Please have a basic understanding on JS from MDN and then start playing.
+0. Startup
+    - Please download or clone the project and start writing your code.
+Or just make a project alike and build with the knowledge.
 1. Mouse events fun
     - Changing background
     - Adding elements